ProactiveProgrammers/www.proactiveprogrammers.com/docs/index.md

   <b><a href = "https://github.com/ProactiveProgrammers/www.proactiveprogrammers.com/issues">Issue Tracker</a></b>

   <p class="tightcard">
-    Have something to share?
+    Have a valuable insight to share?
 Give feedback or report a bug in the site's writing or source code through the GitHub issue tracker.
   </p>

   </div>